Home

 • Few customers have a decent test harness to run against new versions of the application and fail as soon as it goes into production.
 Test generators are all well and good, but no one can beat a test that uses randomly selected real data in the test harness.
 AppMetrics can provide this data.

-1. Iterative comparison on the test bed of changes made.
-See:
+2. Iterative comparison on the test bed of changes made.
+See: AppMetric Solutions for QA Test Professionals

-1. Manage component hangs during switch over phase.
-See:
+3. Manage component hangs during switch over phase.
+See: Hung Components

 Back to top